 To make a graph, click on Graph at the top of the Main Screen.
 Set the Type to Pick Individual Channels, and then select the data types to include in the graph from the list at the top of this Graph Specs menu.
 (In the Pro version you could have also selected one of the Histogram Types.)
-A good choice for a first look at a test run is to graph some "raw" recorded data like Engine RPM, other RPMs like driveshaft or wheel RPMs, accelerometer data if so equipped.
-That is because other information is calculated from these main inputs, like distance traveled, clutch/converter or tire slip, etc.
+A good choice for a first look at a test run is to graph some "raw" recorded data like

+Engine RPM, other RPMs like driveshaft or wheel RPMs, accelerometer data, etc. That is because other information is calculated from these main inputs, like distance traveled, clutch/converter or tire slip, etc.

 Once you have selected what data to graph, set the remaining specs below the list of data types.
-Set Time/RPM/Distance to Time and set What to Graph to Just Run #1.
+Set Time/RPM/Distance to Time and set What to Graph to All Data so we can check the data quality of all the data recorded.
 Set Filtering to None so that you see the data in its most detailed, and un-smooth state.
-The graph specs should look like those in Figure 4.16.
-Click on the Make Graph button to produce the graph shown in Figure 4.17.
+The graph specs should look like those in Figure 4.17.
+Click on the Make Graph button to produce the graph shown in Figure 4.18.
 The graph shows no major "noise" spikes, but all channels show a little variation up and down.
 This is actually the sign of very good data, as it indicates the response of the sensors is quite fast, but the number they record is repeating within a couple percent.
 You can click on Graph Type at the top of the Graph Screen and set Filtering to Light.
-This smoothes out the data some of of variation, but you know you still can have confidence in the data because it looked so good with Filtering set to None.
+This smoothes out the data to eliminate some of the variation, but you know you still can have confidence in the data because it looked so good with Filtering set to None.